commanded/commanded-eventstore-adapter/README.md

     end
     ```

-3. Configure Commanded to use the EventStore adapter:
+3. Configure Commanded to use the `Commanded.EventStore.Adapters.EventStore` adapter:

     ```elixir
     config :commanded,